jdzool/dag-calculation-framework/README.md

 **Feature: Calculations themselves are defined in code**

-**Benefits:**
 * Version control is possible
 * Each variable can be easily changed to allow for various types of analysis (for example sensitivity analysis)
 * Calculations can be tested to allow for repeatibility

-However, the following challenges are not solved using this calculation framework:
+**However, the following challenges are not solved using this calculation framework:**
 * In this framework users must be able to understand this programming language (python) prior to implimenting calculations
-* (currently) Complex calculations are difficult to input
+* (currently) Complex calculations are difficult to input.
+In the simplist of cases each note must be connected only with simple mathematical opperators.

 # Implementation